qLSLab/ExTaxsI/README.md

 Installation instructions in a nutshell
 -------------------------
-(Please visit the tutorial directory of this Github page for a step-by-step installation and example usage).
+(Please visit the examples directory of this Github page for a step-by-step installation and example usage).

 **1- Download Python 3:**